openintegrationhub/Connectors/Adapters/AdapterGuide.md

 This can be more efficient (both in terms of speed and machine resources) than having a scheduled job periodically make calls for changes that may or may not have occurred.

-# What actions and triggers are Expected?

-# Example of flows in a complete one way integration between two systems
-A complete one way integration between two systems is an integration where:
-* One system is the system of truth
-* Creations, updates and deletions happen only in one system
-* Any creation, update or deletion of an object in that system results in the corresponding creation, update or deletion in the other system.

-One possible implementation for the complete integration can be done by building the following flows.
-These flows are built exclusively with standardized actions and triggers.
-The two systems are identified by `Foo` and `Bar` where Foo is the system of truth.
-It is assumed that each system falls into *Case 1* described in the `AdapterCompletenessChecklist.md`.
-Additionally, both Foo and Bar are configured with a field, `externalId` to store the id of the object once it exists in the other system.
-The Mapper is configured to convert the data in Foo's format to Bar's format.
-Additionally, as the objects pass through the mapper, the values of `id` and `externalId` are swapped.
-* Foo.getObjectsPolling -> Mapper -> Bar.upsertObject -> Mapper -> Foo.upsertObject (Flow is run only during initial import)
-* Foo.getObjectsWebhook -> Mapper -> Bar.upsertObject -> Mapper -> Foo.upsertObject
-* Foo.getDeletedObjectsWebhook -> Mapper -> Bar.deleteObject

- The `Foo.upsertObject` step is done to propagate the id of the object in Bar back into Foo.